 Four Steps to Patenting an Invention

 Carson Patents® has four steps to seeking a patent for a utility or design invention.
-The four steps are: search, write, file, and prosecute.
+The four steps to patent are: search, write, file, and prosecute.
 We start with the prior art search.
 If the invention is patentable, then we write and file the application.
 Inventions become patent pending once filed.
 Determining which claims become patented occurs as we prosecute the patent application.
-Carson Patents® will work closely with you through the following four steps to pursue a patent for your invention.
+Carson Patents® will work closely with you through the following four steps to patent to pursue a patent for your invention.
 Contact us about any of the steps to patenting for your invention or idea.

 Step 1: Prior Art Search and Patentability Evaluation